-The exhibition Heroines looks at the depiction of women in active roles and at the gender identity crisis in western art.
-It covers a broad chronological span, from the Renaissance to the present day.
+The exhibition Heroines looked at the depiction of women in active roles and at the gender identity crisis in western art.
+It covered a broad chronological span, from the Renaissance to the present day.
 In western art, women have all too often been reduced to two prevailing, complementary models; that of mother or that of the object of sexual desire.
 Other, parallel roles have, however, arisen, in which the female figure has liberated herself from a passive, submissive position in order to become an active subject.
 Such roles include hunting and athletics exercise, war, political power, and magic and religion, among others.